 Cedar is another poor choice for horses, as the aromatic oils can be irritating to skin, and some horses are allergic to cedar.
 Check with your supplier to make sure your shavings do not contain cedar, black walnut or other toxins.

-Pellets made of kiln-dried wood and sawdust are a relatively new bedding option.
+Wood Pellets Pellets made of kiln-dried wood and sawdust are a relatively new bedding option.
 The pellets expand into sawdust when they get broken down by the horse’s hooves and exposed to moisture.
 Pellets absorb a lot of moisture and are purported to be less dusty than shavings or sawdust.
-However, this may depend on climate and usage, as well as the product brand.
-In stalls that are seldom used, or in cold climates where the air is very dry or pellets cannot be misted without freezing, dust may still be an issue.
+However, this might depend on climate and usage, as well as the product brand.
+In stalls that are seldom used, or in cold climates where the air is very dry or pellets cannot be misted without freezing, dust might still be an issue.
 On the plus side, pellets are available in bags that are about a third the size of a shavings bag, so storage is easy.

 Stalls bedded with wood pellets are cleaned differently than stalls bedded with traditional materials.
 The manure and sopping wet portions are picked out.
 The damp portions are mixed with the remaining dry bedding until everything is homogeneous.
 New bedding is added as needed.
 The new pellets can be sprayed with water to fluff them up, or simply mixed in with the old bedding and left to absorb moisture on their own.